coi-dev/coi-specs/coi-client-spec.md

 Each group has an assigned ID.
 The group ID MUST only contain alphanumeric , minus and underline characters:  `[0-9A-Za-z_-]+`.
 A group ID MUST be case-sensitive and MUST contain at least 12 characters.

-To identify groups in replies from non-COI-compliant clients, the group ID is embedded into the message ID in the format `coi$group.<groupd ID>.<domain unique value>@<domain>`, e.g.
+To identify groups in replies from non-COI-compliant clients, the group ID is embedded into the message ID in the format `chat$group.<groupd ID>.<domain unique value>@<domain>`, e.g.

 ```
-Message-ID: <coi$group.4321dcba1234.ABSKDJK23223.293892839@example.com>
+Message-ID: <chat$group.4321dcba1234.ABSKDJK23223.293892839@example.com>
 ```

 Groups are identified by parsing this `Message-ID` or - in the case of replies from non-COI-compliant clients - the first message-ID in the `References` header field.